 Long Close School becomes part of Cognita – a worldwide group of schools founded by Sir Chris Woodhead, former head of Ofsted.
 The number of pupils gradually increases to over 300, with the Senior School opening in September 2006.
 Long Close retains a close-knit family feel and respect for its heritage and traditions.

-Long Close School will officially celebrate its 80th anniversary with events for alumni and current families.
+Long Close School will officially celebrate its 80th anniversary in 2021 with events for alumni and current families.